symfony-cmf/symfony-cmf-docs/contributing/bundles.rst

 See the `Mapping Model Classes`_ chapter of the Symfony cookbook for more information.

+.. _bundle_standard_configuration:

 Configuration, Files and Formats
 --------------------------------

-All core configuration files MUST be in **XML**, this includes:
+Core configuration files MUST be in **XML**, this includes:

 * Routing;
 * Service definitions;
-* Doctrine mappings.
+* Doctrine mappings;
+* Translations (XLIFF format).

+In other cases XML should be preferred over other configuration formats where there is a choice.

 Bundles MUST adhere to the following directory and filename schema as applicable: